-As part of the review procedures conducted by Freddie Mac for this offering, Freddie Mac engaged a third party to assist it in certain elements of the data integrity review, the purpose of which is to provide reasonable assurance that the disclosure regarding the Mortgage Pool in this Offering Circular is accurate in all material respects.
-Freddie Mac determined the nature, extent and timing of the review and the level of assistance provided by such third party.
-Freddie Mac has ultimate authority and control over, and assumes all responsibility for such review, and the findings and conclusions of such review.
-Freddie Mac attributes all findings and conclusions of such review to itself.
+As part of the review procedures conducted by Freddie Mac for this offering, Freddie Mac conducted a data integrity review in which it reviewed certain elements of the mortgage loan data.
+The purpose of such review is to provide reasonable assurance that the disclosure regarding the Mortgage Pool in this Offering Circular is accurate in all material respects.